Coleridge-Initiative/rc-ml-corpus/README.md

 In step 3, the script will try to download all the PDF files present in corpus.jsonld file.
 It will save them into the subdirectory corpus/pub/pdf.
 The download script will make 3 attemps by default.
 A few NOAA documents will fail to be downloaded.
 If the download is interrupted, the script will pick up where it left, preventing downloading again files already present in corpus/pub/pdf.

+### Corpus available in S3 bucket

+Since the download and pdf-to-text conversion will take a significant time for bigger corpora we are making both PDF and TXT files available in a S3 bucket named `richcontext`.

+Please, note that the S3 bucket will contain more files than just the current corpus.
+You need to use `corpus.jsonld` file as an index.
+You will see that the entries in that file of type ResearchPublication has an id that matches those files in the S3 bucket.

+###### Example: for this entry in corpus.jsonld file, `"@id": "https://github.com/Coleridge-Initiative/adrf-onto/wiki/Vocabulary#publication-f23cafe87a6977199527"`, the corresponding filenames will be `f23cafe87a6977199527.pdf` and `f23cafe87a6977199527.pdf.txt`

+First, you need to have your .aws directory configured with valid keys, etc., for S3 access before the following script will work.
+The bucket is readable by the public, even so the boto3 library for requires keys for a valid AWS user account.

+Then adapt the rclc/bin/download_s3.py script as example code to download the PDF files (open access publications), and TXT files (raw extracted text) from the public S3 bucket.
+You will need to modify or adapt that code.
+For now we are not providing structured JSON files for these corpora.